-They also saw opportunities for a dialogue between Indigenous Traditional Knowledge and Western Science around long-term thinking because Indigenous knowledge systems include intergenerational responsibility and continuity of relational networks connecting past, present and future, as well as a practice of environmental observation that can contribute towards monitoring future changes and impacts.
-Participants emphasized this cannot be done without the inclusion and guidance of the knowledge holders.
+Participants noted the need for opportunities for a dialogue between Indigenous Traditional Knowledge and Western Science around long-term thinking.
+This is important because Indigenous knowledge systems include intergenerational responsibility and continuity of relational networks connecting past, present and future, as well as a practice of environmental observation that can contribute towards monitoring future changes and impacts.
+Participants emphasized this cannot be done without the inclusion and guidance of knowledge holders who recognize the importance of being a part of the decision-making process to ensure the impacts to future generations are minimized.

-During our engagement sessions, the NWMO shared materials that included the NWMO's Report on Technical Options Layperson's Summary, as well as a presentation entitled Canada's Integrated Strategy For Radioactive Waste.
-The presentation included videos such as How Other Countries are Managing Their Radioactive Waste; How Waste Is Being

-Managed Now, And How It Could be Managed Over the Long-Term; and, How is Waste Regulated.

-Indigenous participants identified a series of considerations that they saw as important for both, low-level and intermediate-level waste disposal and management.
+During some of our engagement sessions, the NWMO shared materials that included the NWMO's Report on Technical Options Layperson's Summary, as well as a presentation entitled Canada's Integrated Strategy for Radioactive Waste.
+The presentation included videos such as How Other Countries are Managing Their Radioactive Waste; How Waste Is Being Managed Now, And How It Could be Managed Over the Long-Term; and, How is Waste Regulated.
+While some participants felt they were not knowledgeable on the information presented and did not feel equipped to provide feedback on the options presented.
+Some participants, however, identified a series of considerations that they saw as important for both, low-level and intermediate-level waste disposal and management.
 These included the following: